Botomir/Botomir/README.md

-# Skeleton-Discord-Bot
+# Discord-Bot

-This is the skeleton functionality for a discord bot written in Node.js
+This is a template bot for a Discord Bot written in Node.js

 ## Features